Loading…

 Graduate Student Presentation Contest: A select number of graduate students will be chosen to give a brief presentation (10-15 min) of their research.
 These students will be eligible for an additional prize based on their ability to make their research accessible for a general audience.

-Round Table: Mindfulness Practice for Prevention, Treatment and Recovery
+Round Table: Mindfulness Practice for Prevention, Treatment and Recovery (No CEU)

 3:30pm EDT